 How often should you cut back ostrich ferns?

-To keep these fast-spreading ferns under control and contained, simply remove any baby plants by hand as soon as you see them sprouting up within the garden bed or any other areas in your yard.
+To keep these fast-spreading ferns under control and contained, remove any baby plants by hand as soon as you see them sprouting up in any other areas in your landscape.